gisoftlab/tlusty_test/README.md

 The goal of this task is to verify your React.js programming skills, and see your general approach.
 Please follow instructions below.
-We want to see your ability to connect React Admin to our APIs on API-Platform, your capability to create new custom components, adjust dashboard, lists and add css styling.
+We want to see your ability to get along with API-Platform, connect React Admin to our APIs on API-Platform, your capability to create new custom components, adjust dashboard, lists and add css styling.

 This task should not take you more than 1 evening.